Skip to main content

 Full course description for Perspectives on Community Development

-Full course description for Research Methods in Social Science
+Full course description for Working in Politics

 Social scientists study the world so that we may take informed action to solve social problems.
 In this class, students explore how theory contributes to solving social problems.
 Students will learn how theorists identify and analyze social problems, as well as offer potential solutions.
 Special emphasis will be placed on some of the most contested and controversial social problems of our time, such as neoliberalism and its role in deepening economic inequality, climate collapse, and the erosion of democracy globally.
 Students will also explore issues such as identity politics and oppression based on identity categories, which may include race, gender, sexuality, ability, and nationality.
 Students will consider how theory helps us to envision and pursue a more just, humane, and sustainable world.